 The above process takes less than 1 day.

-iv) the MLHR, will in 14 days after all the above terms has been met, issue the legalization on the establishment of the company.
+- the MLHR, will in 14 days after all the above terms have been met, issue the legalization on the establishment of the company.

 – IDR 1 million for the validation of the company as a legal entity